Are you afraid to be vulnerable? If so, you’re not alone.

 One of the situations where it’s hardest to be vulnerable is at work.
 We often think that vulnerability is unprofessional, especially in a more formal workplace.
 But in fact, being authentic and vulnerable makes us happier and more productive at work.
 And it makes for much stronger teams!

-I’m really excited to share that my good friend Mike Robbins takes on this topic in his new book, Bring Your Whole Self to Work.
+I’m excited to share that my good friend Mike Robbins takes on this topic in his book Bring Your Whole Self to Work.
 I highly recommend reading his blog post about what it means to bring your whole self to work.

 Being vulnerable takes courage.
 Unfortunately, all too often we relate to vulnerability — especially in certain environments, relationships, and situations (particularly at work) — as something we should avoid.
 But it’s vulnerability that liberates us from our erroneous and insatiable obsession with trying to do everything “right” — thinking that we can’t make mistakes, have flaws, or be human.
 Embracing vulnerability allows us to let go of the pressure-filled perfection demands we place on ourselves.